-IF YOU DON’T MAKE PLANS TO SUCCEED, THEN YOU’RE MAKING PLANS TO FAIL
+IF YOU DIDN’T MAKE PLANS TO SUCCEED, THEN YOU’VE MADE PLANS TO FAIL

 Improving sales must be your goal at every phase of the evolution of any business.
 If you were serious about opening a business, you would have invested substantial sweat equity.
 By this i mean you would have read everything you could get your hands on related to start-up.
 Additionally, you probably spent a great deal of time deciding how to finance your venture.
 Nonetheless, many companies never get started and others are forced to close shortly after opening.

 A material reason, for these failures is the lack of a business plan.
 A business could fail if the entrepreneur didn’t plan for the amount of money he would need to reach his grand opening.
 Some fail because they didn’t plan for the proper promotion of their companies, prior to and after opening.
 The list of reasons for prestart-up failures may include hundreds of issues that were not planned for.